-Top 5 – Historic places to visit during fall in Gaspésie
+Top 5 – Historic places to visit during the fall in Gaspésie

-The Battle of the Restigouche National Historic Site commemorates the last naval battle between France and Great Britain for the possession of New France.
-On the way to supply the troops based in Québec City, the vessel the Machault travelled to Chaleur Bay, where it sank.
-At this historic site, see the wreck and learn more about these events.
-Please note that admission is free this year as it is a location managed by Parks Canada.
+Take an extraordinary trip back to 1760 to the Battle of the Restigouche National Historic Site.
+Relive the last naval battle between France and Great Britain for the possession of New France.
+On the way to supply troops based in Quebec City, the vessel Le Machault went to Chaleur Bay where it sank.
+For 200 years, the wreck of this 26-gun sailing vessel, charged with protecting merchant vessels from the British, has remained under water.
+It is now possible to admire its vestiges at Pointe-à-la-Croix and learn more about its history!

 Vous pourriez aimer

 A weekend on the Coast and in the Valley

 A weekend in Percé

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.